Reasons To File A Complaint Against An Attorney (2026)

 - You can sue a lawyer if their conduct resulted in losses

 You trust your lawyer to protect your interests and sometimes even your freedom.
 As with any profession, though, lawyers can make mistakes, and attorney misconduct complaints aren’t as uncommon as people think.
-The number of lawyers in U.S. areas totals more than more than 1.3 million, it stands to reason that some won’t offer the best possible representation.
+The number of lawyers in U.S. areas totals more than 1.3 million, so it stands to reason that some won’t offer the best possible representation.
 What are your options if that happens?

 In many cases, you can file a complaint.
 There are many reasons to file a complaint against an attorney, including potential incompetence.
 Whether you’ve been misrepresented by auto lawyers or you’ve been saddled with unreasonable delays by workers’ compensation attorneys, you can take action against them.